Skip to content

 John Hart – Hopewell Township, New Jersey

 John Hart – When New Jersey formed a revolutionary assembly (or provincial congress) in 1776, he was elected to it and served as its Vice President.
-Prior to June 1776, the New Jersey delegation in the First Continental Congress was opposed to independence.
+Before June 1776, the New Jersey delegation in the First Continental Congress was opposed to independence.
 As a result, the entire delegation was replaced, and Hart was one of those selected for the Second Continental Congress.
 He joined in time to vote for and sign the Declaration of Independence.

 He served until August of that year, then was elected Speaker of the newly formed New Jersey General Assembly.